Lunaticsatoshi/django-elastic/README.md

-# Medika Bazaar Test
+# Django Elastic
-A repository to host test project for medika bazaar.
+A repository to host test project for demonstrating elasticsearch with django.

 ### 🏗️ Built With